 TOCG Land Acknowledgement

-Our team is distributed across the world—in New York, New Jersey, Georgia, Wisconsin, DC Metro area, Massachusetts and Oregon in the United States, as well as in Sydney, Australia.
+Our team is distributed across the world—in New York, New Jersey, Georgia, Wisconsin, Los Angeles, and Oregon in the United States, as well as in Sydney, Australia.
 We honor the fact that all of our respective workplaces are located on occupied and unceded land belonging to several indigenous groups.

 We have begun to share with you below about each of these histories and peoples, but it is our shared belief that land acknowledgments alone are insufficient.
 We hope you will join us in providing financial support to the suggested causes and funds below or to your own local causes, as well as continue to educate yourself and your loved ones about the violent history on which our modern culture is built so that we can collectively continue the work of reparation and justice.